RossComputerGuy/powerdream/README.md

 # PowerDream

-Unix-like operating system for the Sega Dreamcast.
+Unix-like modular operating system for the Sega Dreamcast.